DeltaXML/vscode-xslt-tokenizer/README.md

 ### XSLT Packages

-If your XSLT contains xsl:use-package instructions you can set the paths for named packages in the setting:
+If your XSLT contains xsl:use-package instructions, XSLT package names are resolved to lookup symbols to support the following features:

+- Goto Definition
+- Symbol Diagnostics
+- Symbol Auto-Complection

+ To allow XSLT package names to be resolved to file paths, package details should be added to the setting:

 `XSLT.resources.packages`

+*Note: Currently, XSLT Package versions are not used in package-name lookup*

 ## Formatting